FilippoAleotti/mobilePydnet/README.md

 ## Android
 The code will be released soon

+# License
+Code is licensed under APACHE version 2.0 license.
+Weights of the network can be used for research purposes only.

+# Contacts and links
 If you use this code in your projects, please cite our paper:

 ```